viadee/bpmn.ai/spark-importer/README_details.md

 VW|
 CHRYSLER|

-and the following brand matching table:
+with the following brand matching table:

 Brands|
 ------|